thisisyichenzhang/DeltaTopic/docs/source/installation.rst

 Development Version
 ^^^^^^^^^^^^^^^^^^^

-DeltaTopic is tested on Python 3.8.
+DeltaTopic requires Python 3.8 or later.
 We recommend to use Miniconda_.

 To work with the latest development version, install from GitHub_ using::